 If you’re looking for the most mouthwatering homemade stuffing recipe, you’ll be greatly rewarded for making this sausage and apple stuffing.
 Friends and family will devour this one.

-Truth is, I was never a stuffing fan until I tried this sausage and apple stuffing.
+Truth is, I was never a stuffing fan until I tried this homemade stuffing, teeming with savory sausage and sweet apples.
 As a kid, our huge extended family usually paired our festive turkey dinners with asian sticky rice, which we still adore.
-As a kid, Hubby feasted on doctored up boxed stuffing.
-Which isn’t all bad, but it’s just not my cup of tea.

 Apparently, it’s everyone else’s too.
-This sausage and apple stuffing got rave reviews, and even the kiddos scarfed this one down.
-It’s the only stuffing I’ve ever wanted to pile high on my holiday dinner plate, right next to those cheesy scalloped potatoes.
+This sausage and apple stuffing got rave reviews from both kids and grandparents alike, and even pickiest teens doubled down on this homemade stuffing.
+Personally, it’s the only stuffing I’ve ever wanted to pile high on my holiday dinner plate, right next to those cheesy scalloped potatoes.

-There’s only so much room on one’s dinner plate during a holiday dinner, and who wants to take up limited plate (and tummy) space unless it’s fully worth it?
+There’s only so much room on one’s dinner plate during a holiday dinner, and who wants to take up limited plate space unless it’s fully worth it?

-This sausage and apple stuffing is filled with the aroma of wonderful herbs like rosemary, sage, and thyme.
+This sausage and apple stuffing is worth every single flavorful bite.
+It’s filled with the aroma of wonderful herbs like rosemary, sage, and thyme.
 Fresh herbs are a must, as they taste dramatically better than dried herbs in this dish.
 The aromatics of herbs, onion, and garlic really shine in this stuffing recipe.

 The apples and cranberries give it a toothsome texture.
 My favorite apple to use here are honeycrisp apples, as they keep shape well and have the perfect balance of sweet vs. tart.
 However, feel free to use your favorite variety of apples.

 The browned sausage lends great flavor to the dish.
 I usually opt for Italian seasoned sausage, as its flavor profile fits with this stuffing recipe perfectly.
-Again, you can use your favorite sausage, as long as it’s ground sausage without casing.
+Feel free to use your favorite flavor of sausage or omit it for a meatless option.

-The top and sides of the sausage and apple stuffing emerge beautifully browned and slightly crispy.
-The center of the stuffing is deliciously moist and tender, without being soggy.
+The top and sides of this homemade stuffing emerge beautifully browned and slightly crispy.
+The center of the stuffing is deliciously moist and tender, without being overly soggy.

-Part of the reason for this is that we use slightly less broth in this recipe, allowing the cubed bread to soak up just the right amount of liquid to keep the end result tender, yet allow the top and sides to brown nicely.
+Part of the reason for this is that we use slightly less broth in this recipe, allowing the cubed bread to soak up just the right amount of liquid to keep the dressing ultra-tender, yet still allow the top and sides to brown nicely.
+Whether it’s browned edges or soft center, there’s something for everyone.

-That said, I know some perfer a mashier texture somewhat like what you’d get if you cooked the stuffing inside the turkey.
+That said, some of you may prefer a texture similar to what you’d get if you cooked the stuffing inside the turkey.
 If that’s you, simply adjust and add a bit more broth prior to baking.
+Note that a little liquid can go a long way, so adjust for desired texture gradually.

 This sausage and apple stuffing is the winner, out of all the ones we’ve tested.
 It is highly aromatic and flavorful.
 Slightly crisp on the outside, tender on the inside.
 It just might be everyone’s favorite side dish this year!

-- 1 lb ground sausage (any flavor you like)
+- 1 lb seasoned ground sausage (no casings)

 - 1 onion, chopped